Rhetos/AdminGui/README.md

 .\Run
 ```
 Please note, we currently do not support hot-reloaded, which means if you make new changes in the source code, you have to stop the server and excute the command `.\Run` again.
+If you just want to build and set up the testing Rhetos server binaries but do not want to run the website right away, pass `-SkipIISExpress` when calling the `run` command.

 5. And feel free to open issues or pull requests.